Do you ever read these “non-touristy” things to do posts, and they only list the most generic, sought after things?

 Like I was reading a Seattle one, and they put the Space Needle, Pike Place Market, the Chihuly Glass Museum, and the zoo.

 Honey… no. Those are literally the most touristy things to do in Seattle.

-In response to that post, here are some actual non-touristy things to do in Seattle.
+So instead, here are some actual non-touristy things to do in Seattle.
 Not that the touristy things aren’t fun or things you should miss when you’re visiting.
-But, if you have a few extra days in Seattle or just want to get off the beaten path, here are some of the most interesting alternatives to the typical Seattle sights!
+But, if you have a few extra days in Seattle or just want to get off the beaten path, these are some of the most interesting alternatives to the typical Seattle sights!

 In This Post